Ardmore:

 best preserved, but still difficult to imagine in its heyday.

-The two end tombs are mimicked quite pathetically by two houses
+The two end tombs are mimicked pathetically by two houses that

-that are built at either end of the row.
-Just before a white
+are built at either end of the row.
+Just before the white and

-can be seen built into the field wall near to the west end of
+block can be seen built into the field wall near to the west

-the row.
-It has definitely been worked by man and was probably
+end of the row.
+It has definitely been worked by man and was

-km ENE of Cloghanmore (and still in Malin More townland),
+1.6 km ENE of Cloghanmore (and still in Malin More townland

-capstone rests against the single remaining upright, which is
+large capstone rests against the single remaining upright, which

-leaning at 45 degrees.
-This would have originally stood at a
+is leaning at 45 degrees.
+This would have originally stood at

 is also present but not in situ.